do-martin/Dogs-vs-Cats-Image-Classification/README.md

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-## Contributing
-Contributions are welcome!
-If you have suggestions for improvements, please fork the repository and create a pull request.

 ## Acknowledgements
 - Special thanks to the developers of TensorFlow and Keras for their contributions to the field of deep learning.
 - Inspiration from various Kaggle competitions that focus on image classification.